How to Start a Dropshipping Business in 2022

 - Facebook advertising.
 Facebook is one of the best advertising platforms for eCommerce business owners.
 It might be a little intimidating to start running ads right away, but it’s a great way to scale traffic and grow your business.
 You probably won’t make a winning ad the first time, so keep your budget small.
 But as you continue to learn and optimize you’ll eventually end up with a winning ad.

 - Email marketing.
 You should start collecting your customer’s email address from day one.
-Building an email list will allow you to build a relationship with your visitors and continuously sell them new products.
+Building an email list using an email marketing tool will allow you to build a relationship with your visitors and continuously sell them new products.
 When you have their email address, they’re giving you permission to contact them again and again.
 Through email marketing, your list will become a valuable asset that can bring you ongoing sales.

 - Retargeting.
 Retargeting advertising is the process of targeting your advertising to people who have already visited your website.
 This could be from social media, a blog post going viral, an influencer promoting your product or something else entirely.
 These visitors are more likely to convert into paying customers as they’re already aware of your store and the goods you sell.